Zymo-Research/service-pipeline-documentation/docs/how_to_use_miRNAseq_report.md

 #### Estimated RNA Type Counts

 RSEM quantifies the number of reads derived from miRNA, tRNA, rRNA, lncRNA, miscRNA, scaRNA, snoRNA, and snRNA.
-The "Uknown" category most likely encompasses other small RNAs such as piRNA, siRNA, etc. You can use the button on the top left to toggle between numbers and percentages of reads.
+The "Unknown" category most likely encompasses other small RNAs such as piRNA, siRNA, etc. You can use the button on the top left to toggle between numbers and percentages of reads.

 ![Estimated RNA Type Counts](../images/miRNAseq/smallRNA_EstimatedRNATypes.jpeg)

 ## Comparison of samples

 ### Sample distance and similarity
-The pipeline uses [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood, to generate two overview plots of all samples, when there are more than 2 samples in the study.
-They are generated using normalized read counts of all mature miRNAs.
+When there are more than 2 samples in the study, the pipeline will generate two sets of overview plots for all samples.
+The first set is generated using normalized read counts of all mature miRNAs and uses [`isomiRs`](https://www.bioconductor.org/packages/release/bioc/html/isomiRs.html), which uses [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) under the hood.
+The second set is generated using normalized read counts of several RNA Types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA), excluding miRNA and rRNA.

 #### Sample similarity
 This plot shows the Pearson correlation coefficient between pairs of samples.
 You can mouse over the colored blocks to see correlation coefficients.
-This plot is made using all mature miRNAs.
-You can clearly notice the difference between groups of samples (different cell types).
+This pipeline will generate two sample similarities plots, one of which will be made using all mature miRNAs, and the other using read counts of 6 RNA types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA).
+In the miRNA plot below, you can clearly notice the difference between groups of samples (different cell types).

 ![Similarity matrix plot](../images/miRNAseq/similarity_matrix.jpeg)

 #### MDS plot
-This plots shows the distances between all samples.
-Each dot represents a sample and distances between dots represent differences in miRNA gene expression patterns between samples.
-Only the top 500 mature miRNAs with highest variances are used to make this plot.
+This plot shows the distances between all samples.
+Each dot represents a sample and distances between dots represent differences in RNA gene expression patterns between samples.
+This pipeline will generate two MDS plots, one of which will be made using mature miRNAs, and the other using read counts of 6 RNA types (tRNA, lncRNA, miscRNA, scaRNA, snoRNA, snRNA).
+Only the top 500 RNAs with highest variances are used to make both plots.
 You should expect replicate samples to be close to each other, and hope to see clear distances between your comparison groups, as is the case in the sample report.

 ![MDS plot](../images/miRNAseq/mdsplot.jpeg)